-- (21) In order to ensure uniform market conditions between trading venues and facilities subject to this Regulation, any person who operates the business of regulated markets, MTFs and OTFs should be required to adopt proportionate structural provisions aimed at preventing and detecting market manipulation practices. - (22) Manipulation or attempted manipulation of financial instruments may also consist in placing orders which may not be executed.
+- (21) In order to ensure uniform market conditions between trading venues and facilities subject to this Regulation, any person who operates the business of regulated markets, MTFs and OTFs should be required to adopt effective arrangements, systems and procedures aimed at preventing and detecting market manipulation and abusive practices. - (22) Manipulation or attempted manipulation of financial instruments may also consist in placing orders which may not be executed.
 Further, a financial instrument may be manipulated through behaviour which occurs outside a trading venue.
-Therefore, persons who professionally arrange or execute transactions are required to have and maintain systems in place to detect and report suspicious transactions.
-This should also include reporting suspicious orders and suspicious transactions that take place outside a trading venue.

-(23) Manipulation or attempted manipulation of financial instruments may also consist in disseminating false or misleading information.
+Persons who professionally arrange or execute transactions are required to have and maintain effective arrangement, systems and procedures in place to detect and report suspicious transactions.
+This should also include reporting suspicious orders and suspicious transactions that take place outside a trading venue. - (23)Manipulation or attempted manipulation of financial instruments may also consist in disseminating false or misleading information.
 The spreading of false or misleading information can have a significant impact on the prices of financial instruments in a relatively short period of time.
 It may consist in the invention of manifestly false information, but also the wilful omission of material facts, as well as the knowingly inaccurate reporting of information.
 This form of market manipulation is particularly harmful to investors, because it causes them to base their investment decisions on incorrect or distorted information.
 It is also harmful to issuers, because it reduces the trust in the available information related to them.
-A lack of market trust can in turn jeopardise an issuer's ability to issue new financial instruments or to secure credit from other market place very quickly.
+A lack of market trust can in turn jeopardise an issuer's ability to issue new financial instruments or to secure credit from other market participants in order to finance its operations.
+Information spreads through the market place very quickly.
 As a result, the harm to investors and issuers may persist for a relatively long-time until the information is found to be false or misleading, and can be corrected by the issuer or those responsible for its dissemination.
 It is therefore necessary to qualify the spreading of false or misleading information, including rumours and false or misleading news, as being a breach of this Regulation.
 It is therefore appropriate not to allow those active in the financial markets to freely express information contrary to their own opinion or better judgement, which they know or should know to be false or misleading, to the detriment of investors and issuers.